Odrakes1992/CV/README.md

 - During my time in professional services, I worked primarily in private client tax, whilst working to qualify as a chartered tax advisor.

-- My day to day role varied depending on the client but primarily I provided tax advice to UK and non-UK high net worth individuals, liased with HMRC and foreign tax authorities on behalf of my clients dealing with the UK and overseas tax affairs.
+- My day to day role varied depending on the client but primarily I provided tax advice to UK and non-UK high net worth individuals, liased with HMRC and foreign tax authorities on behalf of my clients dealing with their UK and overseas tax affairs.

 - I also handled my portfolio's administration and regulatory requirements, this often including dealing third parties.